klahnakoski/mo-auth/README.md

 **Human authentication**

-The human will navigate the authentication screens of the Auth0, and the third party.
+The Human will navigate the authentication screens of the Auth0, and the third party.
 The Authenticator and the Device know nothing about this process.

 **Server gets callback**

-After the human and third parties have agreed authentication has happened, Auth0 will redirect the browser to the `callback` endpoint of the Authenticator.
+After the Human and third parties have agreed authentication has happened, Auth0 will redirect the browser to the `callback` endpoint of the Authenticator.
 Here is an example of the callback

     http://dev.localhost:3000/annotation/device_callback
         ?code  = GM730ri5HpYWA-Zo